Blog

 • Who does what and when

 The final point is one of the most important of the bunch.
-You want to have a deep understanding of each other’s roles and responsibilities before you sign the contract.
-This can help to avoid unnecessary conflict and confusion down the road.
+Having a deep understanding of each other’s roles and responsibilities before singing the contract avoids unnecessary conflict and confusion down the road.

 3. Maintain control of your brand

-You want to ensure that no one else is able to take your assets and replicate your brand if and when the management agreement is up.
+That includes the name, colors, fonts, and all marketing materials that are created.
+No one else should be able to take your assets and replicate your brand if and when the management agreement is up.

 4. Do your research